 In addition to classifying programs based on their curricula, on OnlineEducation.com we also classify programs based on the number of campus visits they require per year.
 For a program to be included on the site and classified as online, it must require two or fewer campus visits per year.
 Programs that require more than two visits per year are considered hybrid-online programs and are not included on the site.

-A complete list of the 69 universities offering these programs can be found on our Online Masters in Analytics Schools page.
+A complete list of the 71 schools offering these programs can be found on our Schools Offering Online Degrees in Analytics, Business Intelligence and Data Science page.

 To complement our comprehensive directory of programs, we have created a Guide to Careers in Data Analytics and Data Science.
 This guide features information from interviews we conducted with industry experts and includes sections on the major types of data analysis; careers within data analytics, data science, and business intelligence; key skills and knowledge employers look for in data hires; and relevant programming languages and platforms.
 It also provides details on how analytics is used across many different industries.
 This guide is a must read for anyone interested in learning more about careers in analytics.
 We have also created an analytics FAQ section and featured content that explores different aspects of data analytics, data science, and business intelligence.